NHOrus/srwq-compilation/episode-24.md

 Even the Star Team are having issues, barely getting into range to fire heavy missiles before the flak sends them away again.

-"Ok, not going so good...OK, switch around!!
+"Ok, not going so good...
+OK, switch around!!
 Star Team take the turrets, I'll handle the armor!"

 "Roger!"
 The two AMs burst off in opposite directions, laying fire into the missile swarms.
 A network of orange bubbles follows you as you fly around the satellite and ram your fists into the ragged section of armor."